 Allen loves sharing information.
-He also loves movies, music, running, riding his bike through the Greenbelt and breathing the fresher air ever since Ontario shut down its coal plants.
-Allen’s interest the environment led him to work for Greenpeace.
-He holds a degree in film studies from Simon Fraser University and has worked for a variety of film festivals including the Toronto International Film Festival where he was co-director of learning.
+He also loves movies, music, running, riding his bike through the Greenbelt, and breathing the fresher air ever since Ontario shut down its coal plants.
+Allen’s interest in the environment led him to work for Greenpeace.
+He holds a degree in film studies from Simon Fraser University and has worked for a variety of film festivals, including the Toronto International Film Festival where he was co-director of learning.
 He was also Communications Manager at Rethink Breast Cancer where he helped produce documentaries that told the stories of young women facing breast cancer.
-Allen is excited to be working with Environmental Defence where he can fuse his enthusiasm for environmental issues with his passion for sharing stories.
+Allen is excited to be working with Environmental Defence, where he can fuse his enthusiasm for environmental issues with his passion for sharing stories.
 Read Allen’s blogs here.

 Ashley grew up on the shores of Lake Ontario.
 From a young age she was concerned with environmental issues – always pestering her friends to switch to reusable water bottles, take action against climate change, and consider alternative modes of transportation.
 While studying biology at Western University, Ashley realized her passion for sustainability could fuel her career.
-After completing a master’s of Environment and Sustainability, she spent several years working for Evergreen, connecting urban dwellers with nature through education and hands-on action.
+After completing a master’s in Environment and Sustainability, she spent several years working for Evergreen, connecting urban dwellers with nature through education and hands-on action.
 Motivated by what diverse stakeholders and communities can accomplish together, and a love for swim and surf, Ashley is thrilled to lead Environmental Defence’s efforts to safeguard Canada’s freshwater.
 Read Ashley’s blogs here.

 A child of the 80’s, Brett grew up when environmentalism was becoming a global phenomenon.
 Issues like acid rain and the hole in the ozone layer made a big impression on Brett.
 She knew her career would be connected to the environment.
 After graduating from ecosystem management at Fleming College, Brett worked abroad on bird conservation projects.
 Her first job in Toronto was as a canvasser for Environmental Defence.
 After a three year stint as Coordinator of the Tommy Thompson Park Bird Research Station, Brett returned to Environmental Defence to coordinate the Blue Flag program.
-Through her involvement with Blue Flag, Brett enjoys working with communities across Canada that are helping to restore shorelines and lake ecosystems, improve water quality and raise awareness about the importance of clean water and beaches.
+Through her involvement with Blue Flag, Brett enjoys working with communities across Canada that are helping to restore shorelines and lake ecosystems, improve water quality, and raise awareness about the importance of clean water and beaches.
 Read Brett’s blogs here.